2026 Primary Election Info

 - Benjamin M. Burningham

-- District Court: Voters in several districts will be asked to approve six-year terms for judges.
+- District Court: Voters in several districts will be asked to approve to retain judges for six-year terms.
 District judges preside over felony criminal and civil cases, including family law, as well as juvenile and probate matters.

-- Circuit Court: Voters in several districts will be asked to approve four-year terms for judges.
+- Circuit Court: Voters in several districts will be asked to approve to retain judges fo four-year terms.
 Circuit court judges preside over misdemeanor, small claims and civil cases, and may conduct preliminary hearings in felony cases.

 What’s new this year